arnaud-lb/php-memory-profiler/README.md

 ### Dependencies

-php-memprof depends on libjudy.
-On Linux-based distributions the dependency can be installed with:
+php-memprof depends on libjudy and sys/queue.h.

+On Debian-based distributions the dependencies can be installed with:

     # Debian or Ubuntu:
     apt install libjudy-dev

+On Alpine:

-    # Alpine Linux
+    # Alpine
-    apk add judy-dev
+    apk add judy-dev bsd-compat-headers

-On MacOS the dependency can be installed with:
+On MacOS:

     # install libjudy dependency:
     brew install traildb/judy/judy